 ANTWERP ART ACADEMY BOOK FAIR

 Wool Publishing with Japanese cotton and silk target prints, to be used as patches and signs of vulnerability.
-Presented collaborative works included with Yukipon (USA) and Yoko Enoki (Japan) as well as the imaginary museum printed in 'NOTICES'.

 No comments: